Arklight123/AYOLOv3-Tiny/README.md

 Run test.py<br>
 # To detect
 Put your images in "data/samples", and then run detect.py.
 The resluts are shown in output.<br>
-## Contact us
-If you have any problems, welcome to email us at yaojiahui3088@gmail.com